rushfive/RunInfoBuilder/README.md

 Type: `DefaultCommand<TRunInfo>`
 - `TRunInfo` is the `RunInfo` class the default command is associated to.

 You can optionally include a single `DefaultCommand`.
-This behaves exactly like a normal `Command`, except that it doesn't include a `Key` or `SubCommands`.
-It's a simple single-level command that processes only `Arguments` and `Options`.
+This behaves exactly like a normal `Command`, except that it doesn't include the `Key`, `SubCommands`, or `GlobalOptions` properties.
+It's a simple single-level command that can only process `Arguments`, `Options`, and the `OnMatched` callback.

-The idea is to offer default behavior that's simple and lightweight.
-If your program requires a scenario that doesn't necessarily fit into the group of `SubCommands`, providing this default behavior could be useful.
+This can be useful if your program doesn't require more than a single command.
+Or even if it does have a list of commands, it could be useful to provide some default behavior if it doesn't fit within your program's definition of a command.

 Only a single `DefaultCommand` can be configured: